FINANCIAL AID 101

 Be realistic about what your salary will be after graduation and estimate the amount of debt you can afford.
 Ideally, student loan payments should be ten percent or less of your net monthly income.

-Before you borrow, explore all of your financial aid options, focusing first on scholarships and grants that don’t have to be repaid.
+Before you borrow, explore all your financial aid options, focusing first on scholarships and grants that don’t have to be repaid.

 MANAGING YOUR FINANCIAL AID